awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights_Counters.md

 # Performance Insights Counters<a name="USER_PerfInsights_Counters"></a>

-With counter metrics, you can customize the Performance Insights dashboard to include up to 10 additional graphs that show a selection of dozens of operating system and database performance metrics\.
+With counter metrics, you can customize the Performance Insights dashboard to include up to 10 additional graphs\.
+These graphs that show a selection of dozens of operating system and database performance metrics\.
 This information can be correlated with database load to help identify and analyze performance problems\.

 **Topics**
 + [Performance Insights Operating System Counters](#USER_PerfInsights_Counters.OS)